madjaqk/cyoa/README.md

 **Jimbo wasn't receptive when you first suggested this, but you made your case.
 "Zhang has all the leverage now.
 Best case is, what, you take out two of his men, then he comes back with reinforcements?
 We make it off the planet and he just hits you again, harder?"
 Your father has to reluctantly concede the point.**

-**Zhang agrees on what condition--it's an acquisition, not a merger, and Jimbo doesn't have a place in the organization afterwards.
+**Zhang agrees on one condition--it's an acquisition, not a merger, and Jimbo doesn't have a place in the organization afterwards.
 "After what he pulled, I couldn't trust him."
 And so you, Zhang, and Jimbo are eventually able to negotiate a deal: Jimbo gives back what he stole, his current holdings, and his employees.
 Jimbo will keep his company ship and try to rebuild his business, provided he doesn't sell in this or any neighboring sector for five years.
 "As far as I'm concerned, you're klyxe shit," Zhang says, "and I'll tell anyone who'll listen.
 But if you can build yourself back up after this, more power to you."
 He also agrees to contact your insurance company and have them send a repair ship, which arrives a day after Zhang leaves.**

 _Panda asks about our relationship with Jimbo going forward.
 I say: "Jimbo doesn't hate you--he acknowledges that Zhang really had him over a barrel, and seems genuinely remorseful that you got pulled into this.
 He offered to pay for the ship repairs, but you know that after trading away his entire business (and with you being relatively flush), he needs the money more than you do.
 As for future plans, arms dealing is the only life he knows, and even after giving up his company he still has valuable contacts (suppliers that trust him and the like), so he's going to try to rebuild.
 It'll be slow going, but he built his business up from nothing once before.
 He's still interested in being your father if you'll let him into your life, but because he agreed not to do business in Zhang's territory he probably won't be in your neck of the woods very often (but the geography's pretty fuzzy and we can fudge that if need to)."_